 >>> from typhon.arts.workspace import Workspace >>> ws = Workspace()

-Controlfiles can be execute on a workspace using the execute_controlfile class method.
+Controlfiles can be executed on a workspace using the

 Calling Workspace Methods¶